jjchiw/markdown_npp/README.md

 ## Overview

 This project provides a very simple user defined language file for Notepad++ that does some basic syntax highlighting for markdown texts.
+This is my version of the markdown theme for notepad++, if you want the original one, go [here](https://github.com/jjchiw/markdown_npp).

 ## Usage